 MINERALRITE CORPORATION ANNOUNCES ADDITIONAL EXPERT HELP

-/EIN News/ -- Dallas, Texas, Oct.
+Dallas, Texas, Oct.
 27, 2022 (GLOBE NEWSWIRE) -- MineralRite Corp.
-(OTC PINK: RITE) (the “Company”) is pleased to announce that four more experts have now joined the company to further the execution of MineralRite's newly formulated business plan.
+RITE (the "Company") is pleased to announce that four more experts have now joined the company to further the execution of MineralRite's newly formulated business plan.

 For the past 26 years, Mr. Todd Gibson, personally and through his consulting company, 1527155 Alberta Ltd., have provided planning, commissioning, construction, startup, operational and maintenance consultancy services to the oil, gas, power, and technology development industries, ranging from mining and transportation to processing, with specific focus in the areas of project management, coordination, and operational logistics.
 The partners, staff and affiliates of 1527155 Alberta have collectively served in high-level positions, providing their expertise in planning, commissioning, construction, startup, security, logistics, as well as operational and maintenance services to large multinational corporations and organizations, including the likes of: The United Nations, Exxon, Fluor, Aramco, Shell, Chevron, Woodside, BHP, Conoco Philips, Petro Canada, Husky, Gibson Energy, Enbridge Pipelines, and EPCOR.